 This is known as the SDP gateway.
 For more information visit the DWP website.

-The majority of people who would previously have qualified for income support now need to claim Universal Credit instead and this should be done online via DWP .
+The majority of people who would previously have qualified for income support now need to claim Universal Credit instead and this should be done online by visiting the DWP website.

 Am I eligible?